rwxrob/notes/Fitness/Daily routine.md

 Once my body composition is where I want I can cut bike/paddleboard time to 90 minutes and possibly up yoga time and add jump throughs.

 ----
-Following is old but for reference:
+*This stuff is old for reference.*

 I've modified my daily routine to matching ride times with sunrise during the warm months (May-July).
 This is also consistent with when most events happen.
 August and September I just shorten the training ride and push out when I wake up.
 This will help with early morning kit adjustments to offset the chill without weighing me down too much.